MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

     ORDER BY num_of_orders DESC
     ```

-    Using backquote marks is not obligatory when you are referencing tables stored in your main project like in the example provided below:
+    Using backquote marks is not obligatory.
+When you are referencing tables stored in your main project, like in the example provided below, you can use a regular notation:

     - The store’s top 10 customers with the highest average price per order.